Marino Grimani (doge): Early political career, 1532–1595

-Career as Doge, 1595–1605
+Doge, 1595–1605

 Following the death of Pasquale Cicogna, Grimani was a candidate for Doge.
 After 70 ballots, none of the candidates had the votes necessary to be elected.
 At this point, Grimani made liberal use of "gifts" in order to break the deadlock, and he was eventually elected Doge on 26 April 1595.

 Given Grimani's popularity with the people, his election set off a long round of festivities and celebrations, and, just as these were waning, the coronation of Morosina Morosini as dogaressa set off a new round of opulent festivities.

 Between 1601 and 1604, Venice, under Grimani's leadership, passed a number of laws limiting the power of the papacy within the Republic of Venice and withdrew a number of clerical privileges.
 This came to a head in late 1605 when Venice charged two priests as common criminals, thus denying their clerical immunity from facing charges in secular courts.
 On 10 December 1605, Pope Paul V sent a formal protest to Venice.

 Grimani died on 25 December 1605, leaving the dispute with the papacy unresolved.